 The curriculum development team at University of Phoenix works with faculty members and business leaders to develop degree programs that provide knowledge that is relevant now.
 Be prepared with a degree program developed for accounting and business today.

 Many students are working learners, enriching the discussions in classroom settings.
 Topics typically focus on relevant business themes supported by real-world examples, which means you’re learning about business today.

-Talk to an advisor who specializes in the Associate of Arts concentration in Accounting Fundamentals (Certificate Track) degree to make sure this program fits your specific needs.
+Talk to a representative who specializes in the Associate of Arts concentration in Accounting Fundamentals (Certificate Track) degree to make sure this program fits your specific needs.
 You can also get to know University of Phoenix by checking out the Phoenix Prep Center.